shriramrseee/pyIntegrate/README.md

 ## Giving inputs
 Any function of x can be given as an input function.
 E.g. x+3, sin(x), log(x**2) etc.

-Lower and Upper limit can be any floating point value.
+Lower and upper limit can be any floating point value.

 Steps should be an integer between 1 and 10000.